thegetty/quire-docs/content/resources/workshop.md

 ---
-title: Quire Workshop
+title: Hands-On Workshop
 weight: 7500
 type: essay
-abstract: Syllabus for our in-person workshops
+abstract: The content of our in-person/virtual workshops
 ---

 ## About Quire